funsionx/axum-rps-game/README.md

 - *routes* -> folder with endpoints
   - *html.rs* -> get request on route "/", returns html page
-  - *rps.rs* -> post request on route "/", returns randomly generated game item
+  - *rps.rs* -> post request on route "/", returns randomly generated game item and game status with color of it
 - *main.rs* -> here app starts and router is defined
 - *index.html* -> the only page with content, tailwind and daisyui installed via cdn